DearAstoria/ticTacToeJava/README.md

-# ticTacToeJava
+# ticTacToeJava latest version

+new app features: player lobby, leaderboard, login/signup, database storage of user and game data

+tech:
-uses PubNub for messaging, JDBC to interact with PostgreSQL
+abstracts away from native Java socket programming, using PubNub for messaging JDBC to interact with PostgreSQL